 BMW owners have long had the GS911 to carry as a diagnostic tool for the intelligent ECUs fitted to their machines enabling diagnosis in the workshop via USB interface and out on the road via bluetooth to mobile devices.
 It is the Swiss Army knife of diagnostics for BMW owners.
+Check ToolsPatrol for expert advice on tools.

 The South African manufacturer of the GS911, Hexcode, released a new version of the GS911 called the GS911 WiFi into the US market last year.
 The model was quietly released into the rest of the world and Australia early in 2015.